Schinzel Hypothesis on average and rational points: Random conic bundles

 We can ensure that $a_1$, $a_2$, $a_3$ are not all of the same sign by replacing $P_{1,1}(x)$ by $-P_{1,1}(x)$, if necessary.
-By absorbing extra factors into variables $x,y,z$ we can ensure that $a_1a_2a_3$ is square-free.
-Choose integers $\nu_{ij}$ as in Lemma \ref{lem:chatel34} (i) and write $M=8a_1a_2a_3$.
-Proposition \ref{prop:betagammadelta} implies that a positive proportion of $n$-tuples $\b P$ such that $P_{ij}$ is congruent to the constant polynomial $\nu_{ij}$ modulo $M$ are Schinzel.
+We can also ensure that $a_1a_2a_3$ is square-free.
+(If $p$ is a prime such that $p^2|a_1$, we absorb $p$ into $x$; if $p|a_1$ and $p|a_2$, then we multiply (\ref{eq:defisko}) by $p$ and absorb $p$ into $x$ and $y$.)
 It remains to apply Theorem \ref{thm3}.